MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

     > [!NOTE]
     > Selecting RDMA over RoCE on the previous wizard page requires DCB for network reliability on all NICs and switchports.

-1. On the Save and Deploy page, in the **Configuration File Path** box, save the configuration file using a .ps1 extension to a location where you can use it again later if needed, and then select **Export** to start running the Validate-DCB tool.
+1. On the Save and Deploy page, in the **Configuration File Path** box, save the configuration file using *.ps1* extension to a location where you can use it again later if needed, and then select **Export** to start running the Validate-DCB tool.

    - You can optionally deploy your configuration file by completing the **Deploy Configuration to Nodes** section of the page, which includes the ability to use an Azure Automation account to deploy the configuration and then validate it.
 See [Create an Azure Automation account](/azure/automation/quickstarts/create-azure-automation-account-portal) to get started with Azure Automation.